PX4/PX4-user_guide/en/frames_autogyro/README.md

   This ability can be useful because while an unmanned autogyro cannot fly very far in the case of failure (as is the case of a conventional airplane), the flight is still safe and aircraft does not fall (as is typical for multicopter or helicopter).

 PX4 supports several autogyro airframes.
-The complete set of supported configurations can be seen in [Airframes Reference > Autogyro](../airframes/airframe_reference.md#autogyro).
+The set of supported configurations can be seen in [Airframes Reference > Autogyro](../airframes/airframe_reference.md#autogyro).
 This section contains build logs/instructions for assembling and configuring a number of Autogyro frames.